LightSys/DistKeySim/README.md

 #### Logger (.h only)

-The logger class provides the functions which log to the statslog.csv and logOutput.txtx files.
+The logger class provides the functions which log to the statsLog.csv and logOutput.txtx files.
 It keeps its own internal timings and statistics for the .csv, so be careful when changing where/how the functions are used.
-It also stores copies of the generated statslog.csv and logOutput.txt, as well as the config.json file, in the outputs folder.
+It also stores copies of the generated statsLog.csv and logOutput.txt, as well as the config.json file, in the outputs folder.
 This prevents the data from being lost when the simulation is run again.

 ![Logger](./images/Logger.png)